Graham Finnie: Chief Analyst

 Sterling Perrin: Senior Analyst – Optical Networking & Transport

 Sterling Perrin has more than 15 years' experience in telecommunications as an industry analyst and journalist.
 His coverage areas at Heavy Reading include optical networking, cable MSO infrastructure and services, and digital content.
-He also authors Heavy Reading's Packet-Enabled Optical Networking Quarterly Market Tracker, a special quarterly research service.
+He also authors Heavy Reading's Packet-Enabled Optical Networking Market Tracker.
 Perrin joined Heavy Reading after five years at IDC, where he served as lead optical networks analyst, responsible for the firm's optical networking subscription research and custom consulting activities.
 Prior to IDC, Perrin worked for Standard & Poor's, where he delivered global industry analysis on a range of IT segments.
 He is a former journalist and editor at Telecommunications Magazine, and has also done consulting work for the research firm Current Analysis.
 Perrin is a frequent speaker at telecom industry events and is a highly sought-after source among the business and trade press.

 Patrick Donegan: Senior Analyst – Wireless Data Networks & Backhaul

 Patrick Donegan has more than 20 years' experience as a telecom market journalist, analyst, and strategist.
 His in-depth knowledge of wireless technology issues is critical to Heavy Reading's expanding coverage in this area.
-He also authors Heavy Reading's Ethernet Backhaul Quarterly Market Tracker, a special quarterly research service.
+He also authors Heavy Reading's Ethernet Backhaul Market Tracker.
 Donegan joined Heavy Reading after five years at Nortel Networks, where he was a senior manager of strategic planning for the company's wireless business – spanning GSM, CDMA, UMTS, WiMax, and other wireless technologies.
 Prior to Nortel, he spent two years in business research for Motorola's Corporate Strategy Office in EMEA and two years as a wireless analyst for the Yankee Group.
 As a journalist, he was deputy editor of Public Network Europe from 1990-1995 and editor of Mobile Communications International from 1995-1997.
 Donegan holds a B.A. in industrial relations and politics from the University of Kent at Canterbury.
 He is based in the U.K.

 Alan Breznick: Senior Analyst – Cable Services & Networks